muziejus/javascripting-english-major/_chapters/calculator.md

 2. What happens when you surround `true` or `false` with double quotes?
 Are they still booleans?

 6. What happens when you add a string to a number?
-What about the reverse?
 Why?

 7. Use the statements to find `billPlusTip` above but print “You should pay
    $12 because the service was good.” to the webpage.